lanceasher09/Selenium-Login-Test-Functionality/README.md

 ## Files

+- **`chromedriver_win32`**: This is the chromedriver downloaded from Selenium, specifically compatible with Chrome version build 112.
-- `LoginSelenium.java`: Developed with a thorough understanding of the topic.
+- `LoginSelenium.java`: Developed with a comprehensive understanding of the topic.
 - `LoginSeleniumProper.java`: Similar to `LoginSelenium.java`, but implemented using Sauce Labs documentation methods.

 ## Description